 Who are we?

-#[insert RSL name], ###, a Scottish Charity (Scottish Charity Number ###), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number ### and having their Registered Office at ### (“we” or “us”) take the issue of security and data protection very seriously and strictly adhere to guidelines published in the Data Protection Act of 2018 (the 2018 Act) and the General Data Protection Regulation (EU) 2016/679 (GDPR) which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.
+#[insert RSL name], ###, a Scottish Charity (Scottish Charity Number ###), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number ### and having their Registered Office at ### (“we” or “us”) take the issue of security and data protection very seriously and strictly adhere to guidelines published in the UK GDPR and Data Protection Act of 2018 (the 2018 Act), together with any domestic laws subsequently enacted.

 We are registered as a Data Controller with the Office of the Information Commissioner (ICO) under registration number #[insert Data Controller number] and we are the data controller of any personal data that you provide to us.